NodeSecure/report/README.md

      */
     organizationUrl: string;
     /**
-     * List of repositories (name are enough, no need to provide .git url or any equivalent) */
+     * List of repositories
+     * name are enough, no need to provide .git URL or any equivalent */
     repositories: string[];
   };